-\section{Retraction sequences of polytopes}
+\subsection{Retraction sequences of polytopes}

+In this subsection, we recall a few basics of retraction sequences on polytopes.
 The convex hull of a finite set of points in $\mathbb{R}^n$ for some $n$ is called a convex polytope.
-The vertices, edges and facets of a convex polytope are faces of dimension $0$, $1$ and $(n-1)$ respectively.
-If at each vertex of an $n$-dimensional convex polytope $Q$ exactly $n$ facets intersect then $Q$ is called a {simple polytope}.
-Some well-known examples of simple polytopes are cubes, simplices, prisms.
+The vertices, edges, and facets of a convex polytope are faces of dimension $0$, $1$, and $(n-1)$, respectively.
+If at each vertex of an $n$-dimensional convex polytope $Q$ exactly $n$ facets intersect, then $Q$ is called a {simple polytope}.
+Some well-known examples of simple polytopes are cubes, simplices and prisms.
 We denote the set of vertices of a convex polytope $Q$ by $V(Q)$ and the set of facets of $Q$ by $\mathcal{F}(Q)$ throughout this paper.

-In this section, we review the notion of the retraction sequence of a simple polytope $Q$ following \cite{BSS}.
-Then we recall from \cite{BSSau21} that a retraction sequence $Q$ induces the same on its faces and $Q \times \Delta$ for any simplex $\Delta$.

 \begin{definition}\cite[Definition 5.1]{Zie} A polytopal complex $\mathcal{C}$ is a finite collection of convex polytopes in $\mathbb{R}^n$ such that the following holds: